-(b)

-individuals shall be given by mailing at least 72 hours before the hearing a copy by first-class mail postage prepaid to the individual at his or her last known address.
+(b) Notice to the respondent required by subsection (a) of this section shall be given as provided in G.S.
+1A-1, Rule 4(j) at least 72 hours before the hearing.
+Notice to other individuals shall be given by mailing at least 72 hours before the hearing a copy by first-class mail postage prepaid to the individual at his or her last known address.
 G.S.
 1A-1, Rule 6 shall not apply.